ZhaoKaiQiang/KLog/README.md

 ```
 ##Eclipse

-you need add klog.jar into your project ,because the klog dependences on dom4j，so you alse need add the dom4j-2.0.0-RC1.jar to your project . the jar file this in library's libs .
+You need add klog.jar into your project ,because the klog dependences on dom4j，so you alse need add the dom4j-2.0.0-RC1.jar to your project .
+The jar file is in the library's libs .

 ##Notice

-if you don't need the method -- KLog.xml() ，you can delete the method about it ,so you can decrease the size of this library.
+If you don't need the method -- KLog.xml() ，you can delete the method about it ,so that you can decrease the almost size of this library.

 ##License